epi-project/brane-documentation/user-guide/src/system-admins/installation/control-node.md

 Once you have downloaded the images, it is time to setup the configuration files for the node.
 These files determine the type of node, as well as any of the node's properties and network specifications.

 For a control node, this means generating the following files:
-- A node file (`node.yml`), which will contain the node-specific configuration like service names, ports, file locations, etc.; and
+- A node file (`node.yml`), which will contain the node-specific configuration like service names, ports, file locations, etc.;
-- An infrastructure file (`infra.yml`), which will determine the worker nodes available in the instance.
+- An infrastructure file (`infra.yml`), which will determine the worker nodes available in the instance; and
+- A proxy file (`proxy.yml`), which describes if any proxying should occur and how.

-Both of these can be generated with `branectl` for convenience.
+All of these can be generated with `branectl` for convenience.

-To do so, first generate the `infra.yml` file.
+First, we generate the `infra.yml` file.
 This can be done using the following command:
 ```bash
 branectl generate infra <ID>:<ADDR> ...
 ```